 This chapter includes general information on types of connections, and getting connected to the internet.
-Some of this information may not apply to your computer.
-For detailed information, please refer to Network connections on page 74.
+For detailed information, please refer to Network connections on page 91.

-Your computer's built-in network features make it easy for you to connect your computer to the internet using a cable or a wireless connection.
+Your computer's built-in network features make it easy for you to connect your computer to the internet.

-First though, in order to connect to the internet, you'll need to sign up for internet services from an ISP (Internet Service Provider) -- usually a phone or cable company -- that will have to go to your home or office to set up internet service.
+First though, in order to connect to the internet from home, you'll need to sign up for internet services from an ISP (Internet Service Provider) -- usually a phone or cable company -- that will have to go to your home or office to set up internet service.
 The ISP will install a small box, a router or modem, that will allow you to connect to the internet.